julien-muke/flexibble_app_nextjs_13/README.md

 ![Screenshot](Screenshot.png)

 ## Introduction
-SharePrompts is an open-source AI prompting tool for modern world to discover, create and share creative prompts.
+Flexibble is self-promotion and social networking platform for digital designers.
+It serves as a design portfolio platform, jobs and recruiting site and a platforms for designers to share their work online.

 ## Features:
 - Use Next.js 13 App Router and Server side Rendering